 On our first multi night trip we carried a plate, a bowl, a cup, as well as a knife, fork and spoon each; most of which we didn’t use.
 For the majority of our hikes now we each only carry a cup, a long handled spoon and peanut butter jar.
 If you don’t need it don’t carry it.

 Hand washing and teeth cleaning are still things you need to take care of but do you really need deodorant or perfume?
 If you are doing a long distance hike, chances are you are going to smell!
-Don’t worry, so is everyone else.
+Don’t worry, so does everyone else.

 On a multi-day hike you are going to smell but never fear so will everyone else!